publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch29/schIII/m__us_usc_t22_s2075.md

  __Prior Provisions__

     A prior section 2075, [Pub.
-L. 101–513, title II][/us/pl/101/513], Nov.
+L. 101–513, title II][/us/pl/101/513/tII], Nov.
 5, 1990, [104 Stat.
 1984][/us/stat/104/1984], was based on section 206 of title II of the House engrossed amendment (as passed the House of Representatives on May 24, 1990) to S. 2364, One Hundred First Congress, which was enacted into law by [Pub.
 L. 101–513][/us/pl/101/513], and which was cited as the “Center for Cultural and Technical Interchange between North and South Act of 1990”, established a North-South Center in Florida to promote better relations between the United States and the nations of Latin America and the Caribbean and Canada through study, training, exchange of ideas and views, and other activities in support of the objectives of the United States Information and Educational Exchange Act of 1948, prior to repeal, effective Oct.
 1, 1991, by [Pub.
-L. 102–138, title II, § 208(f)][/us/pl/102/138/s208/f], Oct.
+L. 102–138, title II][/us/pl/102/138/tII], § 208(f), Oct.
 28, 1991, [105 Stat.
 694][/us/stat/105/694].

  __Amendments__

     1999—Subsec. (a).
 [Pub.
-L. 106–29, § 1(1)][/us/pl/106/29/s1/1], added subsec. (a) and struck out heading and text of former subsec. (a).
+L. 106–29][/us/pl/106/29], § 1(1), added subsec. (a) and struck out heading and text of former subsec. (a).
 Text read as follows: “This section may be cited as the ‘North/South Center Act of 1991’.”

     Subsec. (c).
 [Pub.
-L. 106–29, § 1(2)(A)][/us/pl/106/29/s1/2/A], amended subsec. heading generally.
+L. 106–29][/us/pl/106/29], § 1(2)(A), amended subsec. heading generally.
 Prior to amendment, heading read as follows: “North/South Center”.

     [Pub.
-L. 106–29, § 1(2)(B)][/us/pl/106/29/s1/2/B], substituted “which shall be known and designated as the Dante B. Fascell North-South Center,” for “known as the North/South Center,”.
+L. 106–29][/us/pl/106/29], § 1(2)(B), substituted “which shall be known and designated as the Dante B. Fascell North-South Center,” for “known as the North/South Center,”.

     Subsec. (d).
 [Pub.
-L. 106–29, § 1(3)][/us/pl/106/29/s1/3], substituted “Dante B. Fascell North-South Center” for “North/South Center”.
+L. 106–29][/us/pl/106/29], § 1(3), substituted “Dante B. Fascell North-South Center” for “North/South Center”.

  __Change of Name__

 [Pub.
-L. 106–29, § 2][/us/pl/106/29/s2], May 21, 1999, [113 Stat.
+L. 106–29][/us/pl/106/29], § 2, May 21, 1999, [113 Stat.
 54][/us/stat/113/54], provided that:

 >     “(a)  __Center__  __.—__